Home > Analyses > Technology > MicroVision, Inc.

 Analysis of the company’s bankruptcy risk

-MicroVision, Inc.’s Altman Z-Score places it firmly in the distress zone, signaling a high risk of bankruptcy based on its current financial ratios:
+MicroVision’s Altman Z-Score places it deep in the distress zone, indicating a very high bankruptcy risk and financial instability:

 altman z score analysis